 Richard Jones is a nationally acclaimed entomologist, a fellow of the Royal Entomological Society and of the Linnean Society of London, and past president of the British Entomological and Natural History Society.

 He has been fascinated by wildlife since a childhood exploring the South Downs and Sussex Weald after plants and insects.
-He now writes about insects, wildlife and the environment for the likes of BBC Wildlife, Gardeners’ World and Countryfile and has regular radio appearances on programmes like Radio 4’s Home Planet and Woman’s Hour.
+He now writes about insects, wildlife and the environment for the likes of BBC Wildlife, Gardeners’ World, The Guardian, The Sunday Times, and Countryfile and has regular radio appearances on programmes like Radio 4’s Home Planet, Natural Histories, and Woman’s Hour.

-He is author of several books on insects and wildlife including: Create Ponds, Attract Wildlife and Control Pests (Impact Publishing and Henry Doubleday Research Association, 2004/2005), Nano Nature (Harper Collins, 2008), Beekeeper’s Bible (HarperCollins, 2010), Extreme Insects (HarperCollins, 2010, now in paperback).
+He is author of several books on insects and wildlife including: Beetles in the Collins New Naturalists series (2018), Call of Nature: the secret life of dung (Pelagic Publishing, 2017), House Guests; House pests — a natural history of animals in the home (Bloomsbury 2015), Nano Nature (Harper Collins, 2008), Beekeeper’s Bible (HarperCollins, 2010), Extreme Insects (HarperCollins, 2010, now in paperback).

 In Mosquito one of the award-winning Animal series (Reaktion Books, August 2012) he recounts the sly history of mosquitoes’ relationship with mankind, and their transformation from an annoying, but trivial, gnat into a dark and serious disease-carrying menace that kills 700,000 people a year.